grdi-amr/docs-and-SOPs/metadata_standards_sop.md

 ```

-Samples are taken

-Many
+In general, the researcher takes _samples_ of whatever it is they are studying, be it a food product, animal or human tissue or waste, or environmental samples of water, soil, or wasterwater (and etc).
+From these samples, the researcher might _isolate_ microorganisms for further study.
+Most researchers of GRDI-AMR2 are leveraging genomic sequencing in some capacity.
+Bacterial isolates might be processed for whole genome sequences, or samples might be processed for shotgun metagenomics or bait capture.
+In addition, some bacterial isolates might be sent off for antimicrobial susceptibility testing.
+Throughout, it is possible that many isolates might be taken from a single sample, or perhaps none at all.
+Similarly, an isolate might be sequenced multiple times.
+Some projects have opted not to isolate any bacteria from their samples at all, opting instead for a pure metagenomics approach.

-Data submission to WP6 is best undertaken in a series of steps, with checkpoints with the data curators along each step of the way to catch errors quickly and assess/add new terms or fields as needed:
+Data submission to WP6 is best undertaken in a series of steps, with checkpoints with the data curators along each step of the way to catch errors quickly and assess/add new terms or fields as needed.

+## Identifying sample types

+There are many fields that can be filled out in the GRDI-AMR OneHealth data standard.
+Not all of them will be applicable to every research project or work-package.
+However, we ask researchers to fill out the template as completely as possible, even if the fields are of no interest to your particular research questions.
+For example, in a project taking feces samples from farms, the researcher might be concerned only with the organism (e.g., cow, chicken, pig).
+Even so, the data standard has fields that request additional information, such as the breed, farming purpose (e.g., meat or dairy production), and even farming practices (e.g., conventional or organic).
+Your own research question

+Therefore, the first step in the data harmonization is to identify any fields that you might reasonably apply to your samples.
+Look through the fields and their descriptions to see if any apply.
+Taking a look at the allowed terms might help with deciding if a field could applies.
+The GitHub repo of the standard contains both field descriptions, possible terms, and SOPs for filling out fields; this documentation can be found at these links.

+Even relatively modest sampling plans might still have 100 samples, and filling out each field, for each sample, might be prohibitively arduous.
+Fortunately, it is likely that your samples can be grouped into discrete sets that share metadata fields.
+For example

 1. Identify data fields in your data that map to fields in the data standard.